Azure-Samples/azure-search-openai-demo/docs/azd.md

-# Deploying with the Azure Developer CLI
+# RAG chat: Deploying with the Azure Developer CLI

 This guide includes advanced topics that are not necessary for a basic deployment.
 If you are new to the project, please consult the main [README](../README.md#deploying) for steps on deploying the project.